SupaluckSingjan/React-SimpleTodo/README.md

 # ReactJS Simple Todo App.
-This semi-project that I would like go over for a basic ReactJS skill.
+This semi-project that I would like to go over for a basic ReactJS skill.

 # React + Vite